Primary Care Expert Series 2026

 Why attend?

-As a primary care nurse practitioner, you manage a wide scope, often with limited time and increasing complexity.
-The hard part is not only making the diagnosis.
+As a nurse practitioner, you manage a wide scope with limited time and increasing complexity.
+The challenge is not only making the diagnosis.
 It is deciding what to do next.
-When to investigate further.
+When to investigate.
 When to reassure.
-How to manage safely and effectively.
+How to manage safely.
 When to escalate or refer.
 How closely to follow.

 Who should attend?